The log minimal model program for K\"ahler $3$-folds: Preliminaries

 \subsection{MMP for K\"ahler $3$-folds}

 The following results are improvements of the important results from \cite{CHP16} and \cite{HP16}.

-\begin{theorem}\cite[Theorem 10.12]{DO22} Let $(X,B)$ be a dlt pair, where $X$ is a $\mbQ$-factorial compact K\"ahler $3$-fold.
-If $K_X+B$ is pseudo-effective, then there is a rational number $d>0$ and at most a countable set of curves $\{\Gamma _i\}_{i\in I}$ such that
+\begin{theorem}\cite[Theorem 2.26]{DO23} Let $(X,B)$ be a dlt pair, where $X$ is a $\mbQ$-factorial compact K\"ahler $3$-fold.
+If $K_X+B$ is pseudo-effective, then there is a rational number $d>0$ and an at most countable set of curves $\{\Gamma _i\}_{i\in I}$ such that

 and that